Hot Shelter downgrades

 There are 3 buttons to press in the snake room, which open the door leading to the next area.
 In the Dreamcast version each of those buttons was illuminated by a light coming from the ceiling.
 The lights are still there in SADX, but they aren’t as bright and their texture has noticeable color banding:

-An interesting detail about those lights is that their intensity depended on how far away you were from them – you can see that in the Dreamcast screenshot.
+An interesting detail about those lights is that their intensity depends on how far away you are from them – you can see that in the Dreamcast screenshot.
 When you get closer to the light, it becomes more transparent and less white.
 This effect is missing in both versions of SADX.
 In addition, the lights no longer reach far enough so they don’t go all the way to show the location of the button, which appears to have been their main purpose.
 Note a pretty nasty object draw distance limitation that makes the platform under the button disappear in the Dreamcast version, which was not fixed in the ports:

 When you pressed one of those buttons, the game would show the door with three signs above it.
 The signs corresponded to the three buttons, and they would light up as you pressed them.
 It looked fine in the Dreamcast and Gamecube versions, but can you tell which button is pressed in the PC version?):